Beginners guide on how to use a camera and take better photos

 • The memory card

-Without these, you’ll have great difficulty taking any photos, and you need to make sure that your battery is charged, and that your memory card isn’t full.
-Once you have these parts ready, it’s time to get to know the main components and parts on a camera.
+Without these, you’ll have great difficulty taking any photos.
+Ensure that the battery is charged, and that your memory card isn’t full.
+With these factors in place, it’s time to get to know the main components and parts of a camera.

 Let’s start with the main parts from the top of the camera: